edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/build_world.md

 <br>

 <div class="alert_red" style="text-align:center">
-  <strong>Remembet to hit "Tab" if your Editor ever looks like the following.
+  <strong>Remember to hit "Tab" if your Editor ever looks like the following.
 We will cover Patches and programming in later projects.</strong>
   <img src="/images/docs/intro_vizor/patches.png">
 </div>